Chepstow: Bridges and the riverside

 The Old Wye Bridge below the castle was built in 1816, on the site of earlier wooden bridges.
 The cast iron structure is noted for its elegance.
 It now carries a single carriageway road controlled by traffic lights.
 The eastern end of the bridge, in Gloucestershire, is the start and finish point of the Gloucestershire Way.
 The riverside area of Chepstow was once an open area of shipyards surrounded by warehouses.
 It has been landscaped, to incorporate flood defence works, and is now the start and finish point of the Wales Coast Path.
 The gardens contain a bandstand used for summer concerts.
 The Chepstow Railway Bridge, slightly downstream, was built to an innovative and functional design by Isambard Kingdom Brunel in 1852.
 Most of Brunel's structures have since been replaced.
 The railway bridge runs alongside the A48 road bridge opened in 1988.

 Medieval and later buildings

-The town contains several notable post-mediaeval buildings.
+The town contains several notable post-medieval buildings.
 Grade II* listed buildings include: